open/close all folders

 - I Just Shot Marvin in the Face: Here's a good tip: if you're trying to rob someone at gunpoint and just want to get your hands on whatever it is you want from them (e.g. wallets and jewelry), never put your finger on the trigger.
 There's a good chance your gun will go off if your finger twitches at the slightest movement.

-- Justified Criminal: He lived during Gotham's depression and had to make due in robbing just to get back.
+- Justified Criminal: He lived during Gotham's depression and had to make do with robbery just to get back.

 - Spanner in the Works: The League of Shadows caused Gotham's depression in order to get the city to collapse, creating the circumstances that led to Chill's stickup.
 But then Chill's murder of the Waynes caused the city to wake up for a moment, realize the hellhole it had let itself become, and was inspired enough by their deaths to pull itself out and limp along until Ra's next scheme.
 Plus, you know, the whole "creating Batman" thing.